kautukraj/kautukraj.github.io/projects.md

 <li>
 <b>
-Wrote two web-based competition platforms for The Travelling Salesman Problem and The Knapsack Problem
+Wrote web-based competition platforms for The Travelling Salesman Problem and The Knapsack Problem
 </b>
 <br>
-This task was carried out voluntarily for the EngQuest 2019 competitions.
+This task was carried out voluntarily for the EngQuest 2019 competition (JNU).
 The platforms could be accessed thorugh a network and multiple groups could compete against each other.
 </li>
 <br>